Note: The online syllabus at the address provided above will always have the most current information.

 Course Office Hours: | W 14:00-16:00 or by appointment |

-In this course, a unified Bayesian modeling approach will be presented across traditionally separate families of psychometric models.
+In this course, a unified Bayesian modeling approach will be presented across what have been traditionally taught as separate families of psychometric models.
 Focusing more directly how to use Bayesian methods in psychometrics, this course will to cover Bayesian theory along with applied treatments of popular psychometric models, including confirmatory factor analysis (CFA), item response theory (IRT), latent class analysis, diagnostic classification models, and Bayesian networks.
 The focus of this course will be on model building directly in Bayesian programs (i.e., stan and JAGS) rather than the use of packages that build such code automatically.
 Time permitting, multilevel models and multilevel psychometric models will be presented.

 As class will begin promptly at 12:30pm each Wednesday and Friday, I ask that you arrive by that time so as to ensure we have enough time to cover all materials.